 (1) When you don’t have enough money in your account to cover a check or other item.
 These can potentially be avoided by taking advantage of Free Automatic Transfer Protection.

-(2) Federal regulation limits non-teller withdrawal transaction on Savings and Money Market accounts to 6 per statement cycle.
+(2) Non-teller withdrawal transaction on Savings and Money Market accounts to 6 per statement cycle.
 A $2.50 fee applies for each non-teller withdrawal transaction past the allowed six.
 Some examples of Non-Teller transactions include: automatic payments, debit card transactions, checks and drafts.
 Lobby and ATM transactions are not limited, and therefore are not subject to excess transaction fees.

 Why is there a difference between the Interest Rate and the APY?

 The APY, or annual percentage yield, is an annualized rate of return that accounts for compounding interest.
 The Interest Rate is an annualized rate of return that does not account for the affect of compounding interest.

 How can I make deposits to my account?

 Currently you can make deposits using the following channels:

 - ATMs that accept deposits

 How can I access the money in my account?

 - Use a Visa debit card or checks for purchases or payments